The result of null?, pair?, or atom? may be S or even

 metastatic even if its argument is partially dynamic. cogen

-handles them specially to avoid lifting to D
+handles them specially to avoid lifting to D.

-procedure applied to a typical partially static
+Consider the length procedure applied to a typical partially static

 alist (as in section Environments).
 Somewhere it makes this test:

-is partially static, so if l
+L is partially static, so if l would

-, and we lose.
+be lifted to D, so t would be D, and we lose.
 Instead, the

 generated compiler can test the static value.
 This requires no